zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <federation-check-interval>86400</federation-check-interval>
 ```

-The entry `federation-skip-policy` defines xxx.
-Accepted values are `OR`
+The entry `federation-skip-policy` defines the way the different
+[Active Directory Federation Services (ADFS)][adfs-wikipedia] policies
-and `AND`.
-This value is used in case there is more than one federation
+are processed.
+Accepted values are `OR` and `AND`.
+This value is used in
-trust for a given redirect uri.
+case there is more than one federation trust for a given redirect uri.
 The default value is `OR`.

 ```
 <federation-skip-policy>OR</federation-skip-policy>